Get The Help You Need (504) 586-5200

 February 20th, 2018

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in spinal cord injury on Tuesday, February 20, 2018.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in spinal cord injury on Tuesday, February 20, 2018.

 Spinal Epidural Abscess (“SEA”) develops when an underlying infection – most commonly staphylococcus aureus – manifests itself as an abscess in the epidural space within the spinal column.
 This is considered a neurological emergency which can lead to irreversible neurological deficits if not treated promptly.
 While anyone can develop SEA, those most at risk include diabetics, IV drug users, and individuals who have a known source of infection.